 This course is designed to provide students with a basic understanding of the structure and function of the human body.
 Emphasis is placed on the practical application of principles learned in the areas of nutrition, anatomy and physiology.
-Meets the life science general education requirement and may substitute for Scientific Inquiry.
+Meets the life science general education requirement.
 Weekly: 3 lectures and 1 lab.
 Spring

-BIOL111, 112, 113
+BIOL111, 112, 113 \$ (4, 3, 1)